wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 ## Step 4: Update the Wallarm blocking page

-In new node versions, the Wallarm blocking page has [been changed](what-is-new.md#when-upgrading-node-34).
+In the new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#when-upgrading-node-34).
 The logo and support email on the page are now empty by default.

-If the page `&/usr/share/nginx/html/wallarm_blocked.html` is returned to blocked requests, [copy and customize](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-default-blocking-page) its new version.
+If some specific page was configured to be returned in response to the blocked requests, optionally [copy and customize](../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) the new version of a sample page.

+    Note that you can also continue using your previous custom page or build a new one from scratch, not using the sample.

 ## Step 5: Rename deprecated NGINX directives